 It ends with a person’s cremated remains being processed and given to their family.

-At the conclusion of a person’s cremation, the bone fragments that are left behind will be processed before they’re given to the person’s family.
 Processing involves taking the bone fragments and breaking them down so that they’re very small and uniform in size.
-The remains are then put into a cremation container or a cremation urn and handed over to a person’s family.
 From there, they can choose whether they want to take the remains home, bury the remains, or scatter the remains in a special place.
 The cremation process will officially be complete.

 Do you have further questions about the Pontotoc, MS cremation process and how it works?
 W.E.
 Pegues Funeral Directors would be more than happy to answer them for you.
 Reach out to us now to speak with someone about cremation.